Understanding & Preventing The ‘Briefly Unavailable for Scheduled Maintenance. Check Back in a Minute’ Error

 - Get better hosting service –When your WordPress website is updated, PHP scripts run each update and installs them; however, if you have low memory or your server is slow, then the maintenance mode will crash.
-For the maintenance to run smoothly, consider upgrading to a better hosting plan so that everything is smooth.
+For the maintenance to run smoothly, consider upgrading to a better hosting plan to smooth everything.

 The Best WordPress Maintenance Mode Plugins